 |Nutritional Guidelines (per serving)|

-I have experimented with many different granola bar recipes, and I have come to the conclusion that there is no single right way to make them.
-There are some basic requirements, but beyond that, you can be quite creative.
-You need to start with some grains - oatmeal is traditional.
-I've added quinoa cereal (quinoa flakes) to these for a boost of nutrition (quinoa has a complete array of amino acids for a grain, and is rich in iron).
-Quinoa flakes are quinoa grains that have been processed into oatmeal-like flakes, for hot cereal.
-You can usually find quinoa flakes at Whole Foods or at health food stores.
-(Quinoa flakes are also perfect for adding to baked goods like bread and cookies).
+I have experimented with many different granola bar recipes, and have come to the conclusion that there is no single right way to make them.
+There are a few basic requirements, but beyond that, you can be quite creative.
+You need to start with some grains - oatmeal is traditional -- but try adding quinoa cereal (quinoa flakes) to these for a boost of nutrition (quinoa has a complete array of amino acids for a grain, and is rich in iron).
+Quinoa flakes are also perfect for adding to baked goods like bread and cookies, and you can usually find quinoa flakes at Whole Foods or at health food stores.

 - 2 cups regular oats